Olumiant, 4 mg 28 pcs

 Immunosuppressants

-In vitro, baricitinib is a substrate for organic anion transporters (OAT) 3, P-glycoprotein (Pgp), breast cancer resistance protein (BCRP), and multiple resistance and toxin elimination proteins (MATE) 2-K.
+In vitro, baricitinib is a substrate for organic anion transporter (OAT) 3, P-glycoprotein (Pgp), breast cancer resistance protein (BCRP), and multiple resistance and toxin clearance (MATE) 2-K proteins.

-Co-administration of the OATZ inhibitors ibuprofen and diclofenac with baricitinib may result in increased exposure of baricitinib.
-However, the inhibitory activity of ibuprofen and diclofenac against OATZ is not as pronounced as that of probenecid, and therefore no clinically significant interaction is expected.
+Concomitant use of the OATZ inhibitors ibuprofen and diclofenac with baricitinib may result in increased baricitinib exposure.
+However, the inhibitory activity of ibuprofen and diclofenac against OATZ is not as pronounced as that of probenecid, and therefore a clinically significant interaction is not expected.

-The combined use of baricitinib with cyclosporine (a Pgp/BCRP inhibitor) or methotrexate (a substrate for several transporters including OATP1B1, OAT1, OAT3, BCRP, MRP2, MRP3 and MRP4 (proteins associated with multiple drug resistance)) had no clinically significant effect on baricitinib exposure.
+Combination use of baricitinib with cyclosporine (a Pgp/BCRP inhibitor) or methotrexate (a substrate for several transporters including OATP1B1, OAT1, OAT3, BCRP, MRP2, MRP3 and MRP4 (multidrug resistance-associated proteins)) did not have a clinically significant effect on baricitinib exposure.

 Cytochrome P450 isoenzymes

-Under in vitro conditions, baricitinib is a substrate of the cytochrome CYP3A4 isoenzyme, although less than 10% of the total dose is metabolized by oxidation.
-In pharmacological studies, the combined use of baricitinib with ketoconazole (a strong CYP3A inhibitor) had no clinically significant effect on the pharmacokinetics of baricitinib.
+In vitro, baricitinib is a CYP3A4 substrate, although less than 10% of the total dose is metabolized by oxidation.
+In pharmacological studies, the combined use of baricitinib with ketoconazole (a strong CYP3A inhibitor) did not have a clinically significant effect on the pharmacokinetics of baricitinib.

-The combined use of baricitinib with fluconazole (a moderately active CYP3A/CYP2C19/CYP2C9 inhibitor) or rifampicin (a strong CYP3A inducer) did not result in clinically significant changes in baricitinib exposure.
+Combination use of baricitinib with fluconazole (a moderate CYP3A/CYP2C19/CYP2C9 inhibitor) or rifampicin (a strong CYP3A inducer) did not result in clinically significant changes in baricitinib exposure.

-Elevated gastric juice pH with omeprazole had no clinically significant effect on baricitinib exposure.
+Increasing gastric pH with omeprazole did not have a clinically significant effect on baricitinib exposure.

 Cytochrome P450 isoenzymes